Index

 Let and and assume independent, then:

-has a F-distribution with degrees of freedom and we write .
+has an F-distribution with degrees of freedom and we write .

 2 Simple Regression Analysis

-How can we use the data to describe economic reltions or behaviors?
+How can we use the data to describe economic relations or behaviors?

 We start now with Population Modelling and consider the following assumptions:

-• we have a ranbdom sample of dize of random variables
+- we have a random sample of size of random variables

-• the sample outcome on are not all the same value
+- the sample outcomes on are not all the same value

-or, in other words, for every slices of population determined by , the average of i eaul to the population average (which is zero).
+or, in other words, for every slice of the population determined by , the average of is equal to the population average (which is zero).

 This also implies: